sakshinitnaware/Python-Project-1/README.md

 showing each test case’s outcomes across trials and summarizing their final status.This project serves as a robust foundation for web automation, with flexible architecture and clear reporting.
 It's ideal for quality assurance teams aiming to automate UI testing for web apps in an efficient and organized manner.**

+## Scope
+**The automation will be designed to perform cross-browser validation across commonly used web browsers (e.g., Chrome, Firefox, Edge, Safari).
+The system will interact with the web elements and execute test cases covering both positive and negative scenario**

 ## 🔧 Tech Stack
 - Selenium